Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 --target-blob-folder cuDatasetFolderName
 ```

-The `analyzer.json` file is in the specified target blob container and folder.
-Obtain the SAS URL for `analyzer.json` from there.
+The `analyzer.json` file is located in the specified target blob container and folder.
+Please obtain the SAS URL for `analyzer.json` from there.

 Use the analyzer ID output here for the next step when running `call_analyze.py`.